 The Great Lakes Food Trail

-After opening Forster's first brewery in 2016, we were astonished at the success our Coastal Brewing Company.
-In Spring 2017 we became part of the Great Lakes Food Trail that follows the scenic Lakes Way between Bulahdelah and Rainbow Flat.
+After opening Forster's first brewery in mid 2017, we became part of the Great Lakes Food Trail.The Great Lakes Food Trail that follows the scenic Lakes Way between Bulahdelah and Rainbow Flat.
 Running twice a year, the Great Lakes Food Trail is a collection of award winning producers and providores who share a passion for ethical and sustainable production.
 By working together, these producers and providores have been able to raise the profile of local produce in the Barrington Coast region.

-Fellow producers and providores on the Great Lakes Food Trail include water buffalo cheese dairy Burraduc Farm, Palms Microbakery, Old Inn Road Vineyard, beef producer and winery Great Lakes Paddocks, garlic farmers at Valley View Farm, lamb and pork producers as well as regenerative farms at Yeo Farm and Long Table Farm, Maltese culinary delights from Josant, pastry and dessert chef Nadine the Cake Queen and chef and whole food caterer, Sarah Wilton.
+Fellow producers and providores on the Great Lakes Food Trail include Palms Microbakery, Old Inn Road Vineyard, beef producer and winery Great Lakes Paddocks, lamb producers Yeo Farm, Maltese culinary delights from Josant, pastry and dessert chef Nadine the Cake Queen and chef.

-Locally-made beauty products from The Natural Deodorant and Wild Temple Naturals are also part of the Great Lakes Food Trail as well as community contributors: The Brush Turkey Café, Bulahdelah Mens’ Shed and Beehive and Bungwahl Public School.
+Locally-made beauty products from The Natural Deodorant and Wild Temple Naturals are also part of the Great Lakes Food Trail as well as community contributors The Brush Turkey Café.

 Visitors to the region can access a range of local produce through onsite cellar door/tap room, local markets, delis, bottleshops and as well online local produce store – Farm to Fridge.

 The Great Lakes Food Trail has played a key role in our brewery’s development.
 Not only through providing an avenue to market the Coastal Brewing Co beers but it’s also provided us with the opportunity to meet many like-minded people.
-We work closely with fellow producers and providores on the trail.
-In particular, we love that our spent grain from the brewing process is picked up on brew day and goes off to feed the pigs and chickens at fellow food trail producer, Long Table Farm, based in Coomba Park.
+We work closely with local producers and providores.
+In particular, we love that our spent grain from the brewing process is picked up on brew day and goes off to feed the pigs and chickens at Long Table Farm, based in Coomba Park.

 The Barrington Coast has a bounty of local produce for you to experience and we look forward to welcoming you to our brewery tap room as part of the food trail or during our normal opening hours.
 Be sure to keep an eye out for our beers at local restaurants and bars next time you visit.